-Roasted just right, flakes ever so slightly, the salmon meat is extremely soft, simply a joy to eat.
-The potatoes crisp on the edges, resembling chips.
+Roasted just right and flaking ever so slightly, the salmon is extremely soft; simply a joy to eat.
+The potatoes were crisp on the edges.
 See the little dollop of sauce on the left edge of the plate? that’s probably the best aioli I’ve ever had in my life.
 Would 10/10 buy a bottle of it.

 Crusted Maori Lake Lamb Chops ($48)

-Medium rare and extremely flavourful.
-Although the degree of redness seems intimidating, it surprisingly, was not overly gamey, and paired well with the sauce.
-On the skillet is polenta which might not be many people’s cup of tea.
+Medium rare and extremely flavourful, this lamb chop was a joy to devour.
+Although the degree of redness seems intimidating, it surprisingly, was not overly gamey probably owing to the well-paired sauce.
+On the skillet is polenta which has a distinct taste that might not be many people’s cup of tea.
 The flakes of kale on top were delicious, crunchy and provided this freshness to an otherwise strong tasting dish.